rainman74/NPPTextFX2/README.md

 - Complete removal of HTML Tidy
 - Removal of no longer needed or working menus
 - Updates for current Scintilla
+- 64-bit version is fully functional
-- 64 bit version is unsupported
+- 64 bit version does not yet contain all functions like the 32 bit version

 This code can be build on Visual Studio 2022 (Community Edition).
-The 64 bit version of the plugin can be compiled, but the functions do not work in large parts.

 Original source code for version 0.25 (dated 2008) can be fround from here: https://sourceforge.net/projects/npp-plugins/files/TextFX/.